**Are You new to RC? Get "The Beginner's Guide To Flying RC Airplanes" ebook for the flying start you need!**

 With retracts safely up I flew some trimming circuits, to find that the plane needed a good few clicks of down trim, but otherwise it was flying well.

-I had read about this plane having a nasty stall, so I got some height and brought back the power and held in some up - sure enough, the plane soon dropped a wing badly and went into a spin on stalling - ug.
-Apparently it's just like the real thing, in that respect!
+I had read about this plane having a nasty stall, so I got some height and brought back the power and held in some up to test the stall.
+Sure enough, the plane soon dropped a wing badly and went into a spin on stalling - ug.
+Apparently it's just like the full size, in that respect!

 The rest of the flight was uneventful; power was borderline - certainly enough to do those warbird maneuvers, but not too much more in hand.

-What I did notice was the lovely tone of sound coming from the plane; a nice, soft sound very pleasant to the ear!
+What I did notice was the lovely tone of sound coming from the plane; a nice, soft sound very pleasant to the ear and a change from the usual brushless motor sound.

 Landing the plane took some concentration; with that nasty stall fresh in my mind I was determined not to have that happen close to the ground.
 I used the flaps and kept the speed up, and my AT-6 touched down with just a small bounce.
 Phew!